Skip to content

 model.Name, model.ContextWindow, model.Cost.Input, model.Cost.Output)

-See Reading responses for the matching Usage and UsageCost records on a completed request.
+See Responses and usage for the matching Usage and UsageCost records on a completed request.

 Custom and compatible endpoints